 From highly specialized post-secondary training to apprenticeships in the trades accessible straight out of high school, the industry caters to a broad range of skills and interests.

-If you are a high school teacher in Ontario and would like to host a REEL OPPORTUNITIES workshop for your class, get in touch!
+If you would like to host a REEL OPPORTUNITIES workshop for your class, school, or community group, get in touch!
 Workshop guests can provide an overview of film career paths or delve more specifically into an area of your choosing.

 Our pilot season of the REEL OPPORTUNITIES workshop programme is fully booked!